Wow, that was an incredible year! Find a few things. Focus on them. Make some changes. You can do it.

 In some ways we had a very challenging year at work, but almost every challenge ultimately paved the way for a really rewarding and successful year of growth.
 We wrote more about the success our team had on our company blog, and I was really proud of everyone pulling together to achieve our second year in a row of doubling in size.

 2014 should be interesting, like every year.
 I’ve got some goals, but they’re mostly progressions of what I’m already focused on: work, cycling, speaking, and travel.
-I’m incredibly lucky, and blessed, and hope you have a great start to your year.
 Stay tuned!